Wenger says Arsenal fans’ criticism unforgettable - Nigeria Today

 Wenger says Arsenal fans’ criticism unforgettable

-Arsenal manager Arsene Wenger says the criticism he has had this season is “a disgrace’’ he will “never forget’’.
 The News Agency of Nigeria (NAN) reports that the 67-year-old Frenchman has faced fierce protests from fans calling for him to leave the club he has led since 1996.

-“I don’t mind criticism because we are in a public job,” he said in an interview before Saturday’s FA Cup final match against Chelsea at Wembley.
+NAN reports that Wenger had previously admitted that Arsenal’s season was affected by the uncertainty around his position, as well as the protests calling for him to leave.

+Wenger’s future at the club is now set to be decided at a board meeting on Monday.(NAN)

 Do you something awesome to share with the world?
 Click here to share